 Similar to many Greek island’s places, Chora is a labyrinth of whitewashed houses decorated with colourful flowers, and narrow alleyways.

 Many mansions and residences were built during the 16th and 17th centuries.
 The oldest house in Chora is the Simantiri Mansion from 1625.
 Today it is a private residence.
 One part of the house was turned into a museum and today it also housed Folklore Museum.

 The first pilgrim site on Patmos is the Cave of Apocalypse.

 In the early 17th century, the Greek Orthodox chapel of St. Anne was constructed around the cave and completely enclosed it.
 The entrance fee for the cave is 2 euros.
 Close to the Cave, there is also the Patman Ecclesiastic School founded in 1713.

 Apostle John was exiled by Emperor Domitian to the island of Patmos.

 The rock ceiling is split into three parts and the three fissures can be seen, as a symbol of the Holy Trinity.
-It is believed that from them Saint John heard the voice of God.
+It is believed that Saint John heard the voice of God from this rock.